 The carbon monoxide monitoring network consists of 3 monitors (3 SLAMS) strategically located within Jefferson County.
-Carbon monoxide was not the responsible pollutant on the air quality index (AQI) scale on any day in 2009.
+Carbon monoxide was not the responsible pollutant on the air quality index (AQI) scale on any day in 2010.
 Refer to Graphs 5.5.1 and 5.5.2 and Tables 5.5.1, 5.5.2, 5.5.3, and 5.5.4 for 1-hour and 8-hour concentrations and design values.
-There were no violations of the 1-hour or 8-hour National Ambient Air Quality Standards (NAAQS) for the 2008-2009 reporting period at any of the monitoring sites.
+Only monitors used for compliance purposes are shown in the graphs.
+There were no violations of the 1-hour or 8-hour National Ambient Air Quality Standards (NAAQS) for the 2009-2010 reporting period at any of the monitoring sites.